Key Takeaways

 03 The Weekend Catch-Up Myth

-— Current Biology, 2019
+— Depner et al., Current Biology, 2019

 What Recovery Sleep Fixes

-- Some cognitive measures (attention, reaction time)
+- Some measurable cognitive performance—attention, reaction time

-What It Doesn't Fully Fix
+What It Doesn't Fix

 - Insulin sensitivity and glucose metabolism